diodechain/diode-docs/content/_index.md

 The app doesn't store any data on a server and its three main capabilities are:

-1) Secure messaging

-All DMs and group chats are 256-bit end-to-end encrypted.
+1. **Secure messaging**: All DMs and group chats are 256-bit end-to-end encrypted.

-2) Secure file sharing

-The end-to-end encrypted file sharing is like Google Drive meets a secure self-custody bit torrent.
+2. **Secure file sharing**: The end-to-end encrypted file sharing is like Google Drive meets a secure self-custody bit torrent.

-3) Tunneled bookmarks

-Web bookmarks use regional-access tunnels or direct-access tunnels.
+3. **Tunneled bookmarks**: Web bookmarks use regional-access tunnels or direct-access tunnels.

+{{< youtube id="slPeBLKTTEU" autoplay="true" title="Introduction to the Diode App" >}}